Śląska Biblioteka Cyfrowa

-The Śląska Biblioteka Cyfrowa (English: Silesian Digital Library) (SDL) – a digital library co-created by various institutions representing the area of culture, education and science in the historical Silesia and the Silesian Voivodeship, Poland.
+The Silesian Digital Library (Śląska Biblioteka Cyfrowa (ŚBC); Sylezyjsko Bibliōtyka Cyfrowo), abbreviated as SDL – a digital library co-created by various institutions representing the area of culture, education and science in the historical Silesia and the Silesian Voivodeship, Poland.

 Overview

 The Silesian Digital Library is divided into collections: Bibliophile collection, Cultural heritage, Educational and Scientific Materials, Miscellanea and Regional.
 The collections present cultural heritage of the region, national, European and world cultural heritage collected in the region, scientific publications, educational and teaching materials, and other contributed by participating institutions.

 The Silesian Digital Library is included in the national system of digital libraries, and therefore also enables direct access to materials published in other regional and institutional digital libraries.
 Descriptions of publications of the Silesian Digital Library are indexed and can be searched by global search engines.
 The SDL offers 5 language versions of the user interface: Polish, English, German, French and Czech.

 Organization

 Digital content of the Silesian Digital Library is created distributively by each participating institution of the SDL.
 Participants publish on equal rights and each of them decides autonomously which publications and how many of them will be published.
 Resources published in the SDL are available to non-commercial users free of charge.
 Conditions of commercial use of the SDL materials depend on the decision of copyright owners of digital publications.
 Each Participant takes responsibility for solving the problem of copyright, making sure the rights are terminated or concluding an agreement with an owner of the rights.

 The organizational coordinator of the SDL is the Silesian Library in Katowice.
 The SDL content and its main infrastructure is situated in the Silesian Library which supports the SDL domains, provides the Internet connection and administers its system.